Protective leg boots on a horse for jumping.

 Tendon boots are all about providing serious protection to the delicate tendons running down the back of your horse’s front legs.
 These structures are vulnerable to strike injuries from the hind hooves and bear a tremendous amount of strain during high-impact activities.
 Tendon boots feature a reinforced, hard-shell strike pad that absorbs and disperses the force of a blow, keeping the underlying tendons safe.
 They are essential for fast-paced work like jumping, cross-country, or galloping, where the risk of a significant impact is highest and you need maximum shock absorption.

-Ankle Boots: Protect the Fetlock
+Ankle Boots: Shielding the Hind Fetlocks

 Ankle boots, also known as fetlock boots, are made specifically for the hind legs.
 They are shorter than other boots and designed to protect the fetlock joint from interference, where the horse hits the inside of one fetlock with the opposite hoof.
 This is common in jumpers, especially as they push off the ground and bring their hind legs forward over a fence.
 Ankle boots are often paired with open front or tendon boots on the front legs to create a complete protective system for the show ring, ensuring every leg is covered and supported.